 One of the hardest parts of being a pet owner is seeing your furry baby in pain.
-When you do, you might wonder if you can give them pain medication from your medicine cabinet.
+When you do, you might wonder if you can give human pain medication to dogs.
 It can also be hard to know if they are in pain.
 Let’s dive into this topic and get your pup on the road to recovery.

 Unlike humans, dogs can’t tell us when something’s hurting.
 On top of that, many dogs have a high pain tolerance and won’t show signs of discomfort even if they are in terrible pain.
 You know your pet better than anyone, so here are some signs to watch for if you suspect your dog is hurting.

 - Unusually anti-social: If your pup typically runs to greet you or others at the door but suddenly seems not to care, this could be a sign they are in pain.
 Dogs are pack animals, and when they begin to deny themselves the pleasure of being around their pack — which includes you — it’s a red flag.

 - Changes in eating or drinking: If your dog has gone many days without eating (and it’s unusual for them), you may want to take them to their vet to get checked out.

 - Not sleeping well: If you’re noticing them walking around the house at night or tossing and turning, or just standing at the foot of your bed, this could be cause for concern.

 - Unusual vocalizations: Barking, howling, growling, whining, and yelping could all be ways your dog is trying to tell you that something isn’t right.
 These vocalizations typically happen during walks, feeding times, or playtime.
 If your dog is talking to you, listen.

 - Excessive licking: Licking can be a dangerous symptom of pain if not noticed in time.
 Just as people might rub a bumped head, dogs can lick the parts of their bodies that hurt.
 Although this can be a great way for you to identify a problem, your pup could lick themselves raw and cause infection if unnoticed.